CPK Insurance

 • New Hampshire commercial auto minimum liability is $25,000/$50,000/$25,000 if a collection agency uses vehicles for business purposes

-• New Hampshire requires businesses to maintain proof of general liability coverage for most commercial leases, which can affect office or suite rentals in Concord, Manchester, Nashua, and Portsmouth
+• Most commercial leases in New Hampshire require proof of general liability coverage, which can affect office or suite rentals in Concord, Manchester, Nashua, and Portsmouth

 • Collection agencies should be prepared to show professional liability, general liability, cyber liability, and commercial crime coverage when a landlord, client, or contract requires insurance evidence